basp/linie/README.md

 > positions, directions, colors and normals while others may prefer a more formal
 > distinction.

-Going from a 3D point to a 4D vector is implicit:
+Going from a 3D to a 4D position is implicit:
 ```
 var a = new Point3(1, 2, 3);
 Vector4 u = a;